dkdryan/dkdryan/README.md

 **Data Science:**
 - I am currently a MSc student in Medical Statistics at the London School of Hygiene and Tropical Medicine.
 - I code in Python and R and have experience in AI models and cloud computing (particularly, google cloud platform).
-- I teach on the 'Genetics in Drug Discovery Course' at the Universiyt of Cambridge.
+- I teach on the 'Genetics in Drug Discovery Course' at the University of Cambridge.
 - Part-time Data Science Course, General Assembly 2019 - 2020
 - Research placement at the Department for Biomedical Informatics, Columbia University, New York, May 2019